 You will also need a steady supply of fresh fruits and vegetables.
 Try to source locally whenever possible—you’ll get the freshest ingredients possible and save on shipping or freight costs.
 Purchasing directly from local farms or orchards is also typically less expensive than purchasing from a wholesale food distributor.

-Step 7: Design Your Recipes & Menu
+Step 7: Design a Profitable Menu

 Popular juice ingredients and trends include: